Cuba: Economic Opportunities and Challenges

 |Questions?||Please contact firstname.lastname@example.org.|

-In light of this, the University of Maryland’s Robert H. Smith School of Business CIBER is leading a faculty development program to Cuba in May 2018.
+The Center for Global Business, through Title VI CIBE funding, is leading a faculty development program to Cuba in May 2019.
 The goal of the program is to enable participants to develop a better understanding of the working of the Cuban economy within its broader historical, political and cultural context, to get a sense of the changes that are underway both domestically and in the context of the evolving US-Cuba relationship, and to appreciate the business prospects that have opened up.
 The program will also enable participants to develop connections with counterparts at Cuban universities.

 Through business visits and speaking engagements with professionals, government representatives, and the higher education community in Cuba, the FDIB will explore topics of high current relevance, including:

 - Investment laws and laws relevant to the formation of joint enterprises, repatriation, and labor;